-TRANSFER OF CREDITS AND TRANSCRIPTS TO OTHER POSTSECONDARY INSTITUTIONS
+TRANSFER OF CREDITS TO OTHER POSTSECONDARY INSTITUTIONS

+Lakeshore Technical College credit transfer to a large number of other college and universities in Wisconsin and across the country.
 To transfer credits to another institution, the student must request an official transcript online via MyLTC or LTC website.
 Student records, including transcripts are confidential documents and will be only sent out upon your online request.
 Official transcripts will not be sent if there is a past-due balance on their student account.